Course Title: Professional Experience: Thinking About Learning: Towards Praxis

 Overview of Learning Activities

 You will be actively engaged in a range of learning activities such as workshops, tutorials, seminars, project work, class discussion, individual and group activities.
-Teaching and learning may be face to face, online, or a combination of both.
+Delivery may be face-to-face, online or a mix of both.

 Overview of Learning Resources